posixpascal/geofind/README.md

 ## Architecture
 This project is a monorepo (with the help of Yarn workspaces).
 It contains the following packages:

-web - The frontend application using Create React App. server - The authoritarive server running on NodeJS, Express and Colyseus. sharred - A collection of constants and methods shared amongst web and server.
+`web` - The frontend application using Create React App.
+`server` - The authoritarive server running on NodeJS, Express and Colyseus.
+`shared` - A collection of constants and methods shared amongst web and server.

 ## Contribution